espocrm/documentation/docs/user-guide/reports.md

 ## Report Panels

-Report Panels are the detail view panels showing report results.
+The Report Panels feature allows to create custom detail view panels showing report results.

 An administrator can create custom side and bottom panels for the detail view of the specific entity type.
 It's possible to specify teams that will have access to the panel.